Series resonance analyzed with Ti-84 Plus CE

 At the phase resonance frequency, the source voltage, the current and therefore the resistor voltage are in phase.

-Amplitude resonance occurs both below and above the phase resonance frequency, and these are the frequencies where the voltage across the capacitor and inductance are at a maximum.
+Amplitude resonance occurs both below and above the phase resonance frequency, and are the frequencies where the voltage across the capacitor or the inductance are at a maximum.

 A check with the program Multisim is done to control the results of the Ti84.
 It shows the same phase resonance frequency.

-The phase resonance frequency occurs at 8059 Hz with a voltage of 1 V which is equal to the supply voltage.
-The Amplitude resonance frequency of the capacitor is at 7816 Hz with a voltage of 2.94 V, and the amplitude resonance frequency of the inductance is at 8309 Hz also with a voltage of 2.94 Volt.
+The phase resonance frequency occurs at 8059 Hz with a voltage of 1 V across the resistor, which equals the supply voltage.
+The Amplitude resonance frequency of the capacitor equals 7816 Hz with a voltage of 2.94 V, and the amplitude resonance frequency of the inductance equals 8309 Hz also with a voltage of 2.94 Volt.

 Q-factor = the maximum Capacitor Voltage /Source voltage =2.94/1=2.94.